When to Use Squarespace

 For additional functionality or niche business needs, Squarespace offers about three dozen plugins, which it calls extensions.
 The Squarespace plugins offered aren’t nearly as vast as the app marketplaces of Weebly and Wix, but still cover a decent range of functionality.
 Among those that might interest small businesses most are:

 - QuickBooks Commerce and Connector to manage online sales and sync information to your QuickBooks Online database

 - TaxJar automated sales tax calculator

 - Aftership and Delighted post-sale marketing and engagement tools

-- Art of Where and SPOD for creating and selling custom or branded products
+- Art of Where and SPOD print on demand integration for creating and selling custom or branded products

 - Mailchimp for Commerce to drive traffic and sales through personalized marketing

+Additional extensions provide appointment booking, customer feedback, automated text message campaigns, and more.
 To see if your favorite app is available for easy integration with Squarespace, view the whole list of Squarespace extensions.
-Alternatively, check out our list of the best Squarespace extensions, plugins, and integrations.
-Subscribers of Squarespace’s highest plan tier can also create custom third-party integrations through developer APIs.
+Subscribers of Squarespace’s highest-plan tier can also create custom third-party integrations through developer APIs.